heroku/kafka-packaging-scripts/README.md

 Apple changed the way the user interacts with system files.
 If the NFS folders do not work, disable the System Integrity Protection (SIP) and add the `-N` parameter to `/System/Library/LaunchDaemons/com.apple.nfsd.plist` like shown below.
 Afterwards you can re-enable SIP again.

+> **Note for Linux users:**
+> * Try restarting the nfs-kernel-server if experiencing mount hangs.
+> * NFS mounts may hang if the Vagrant host was suspended and resumed, in this case a reload of the Vagrant instances is required (`vagrant reload`)

     <array>
        <string>/sbin/nfsd</string>